-We begin our tour in Manta by visiting the Cancebí museum.
-Our guide will enlighten us on the ethnographic history of Manabí, which is home to different cultures and traditions of the Manabita people, including the cholo (fisherman), montubio (countryside worker) and agricultor (farmer).
-In addition, view a room of antiques and a room dedicated to cultural art exhibitions.
+We begin our tour by visiting Museo Cancebí in the city of Manta.
+Our guide enlightens us on the ethnographic history of Manabí province, home to the cultures and traditions of the Manabí people.
+Learn about the cholo (fisherman), montubio (countryside worker) and agricultor (farmer).
+Also see a room full of antiques and another dedicated to cultural art exhibitions.

-We continue driving along Manta’s coastline to Montecristi, home of the Panama Hat.
+We continue the tour by driving to Montecristi, home of the Panama hat.
 Genuine Panama hats, despite their name, hail from Ecuador.
-During the Spanish American War, in 1898, the U.S. government bought some 50,000 of these hats for the troops from merchants in Panama.
-Add to that the hat's popularity with the crews that constructed the Panama Canal in the early twentieth century and it's a wonder that anyone knows them as Ecuador hats.
+During the Spanish American War, in 1898, the U.S. government bought about 50,000 of the hats for its troops from merchants in Panama.
+The hat was additionally popular with work crews that built the Panama Canal in the early 20th century.
+It´s no wonder no one knows the hats come from Ecuador.

-After our visit to Montecristi we reboard the coach and return to the ship.
+After visiting Montecristi we board the coach and return to the ship.